metbril/todotoo/README.md

 # todo

-Command Line Interface tot manage tasks in todo.txt
+Command Line Interface to manage *todo.txt*

 ## License

-todotoo - a command line interface to manage your todo.txt tasks
+todotoo - command line interface to manage todo.txt
 Copyright (C) 2015  Robert van Bregt

 This program is free software: you can redistribute it and/or modify